Later cricket career of Jack Hobbs: Ashes regained in 1926

 Hobbs was given a third benefit by the Surrey committee in 1926, with unusually generous financial guarantees given which reflected the county authorities' high opinion of him.
 The benefit eventually raised £2,670.
 Further recognition came when he, along with Wilfred Rhodes, joined the England selection committee for the season; for professional cricketers to serve as England selectors was unprecedented.
 The Australians toured that year and Arthur Carr was chosen to captain the England team, although Hobbs had some reservations over his leadership.
 Hobbs began the season well, scoring a century and several fifties in the lead-up to the Test series, although he received press criticism for the slowness of his batting in a Test trial.
 The first Test was badly affected by rain and there was little play.
 Hobbs remained in form by scoring 261 against Oxford University, sharing an opening partnership of 428 with Sandham; this remains a Surrey first wicket record in 2012.
 Then in the second Test, Hobbs and Sutcliffe shared an opening stand of 182.
 Hobbs scored 119 but was criticised for batting more slowly as his innings progressed, and some commentators accused him of selfishness—showing more concern for reaching a century than batting for the benefit of England.
 Although the bowling was very accurate, most critics believed Hobbs was too slow, and some suggested his approach deprived England of the opportunity to win the match; Australia batted throughout the third and final day to draw the game.
 The third Test was also drawn but presented difficulties for Carr and England.
 The composition of the team was criticised and Carr was not entirely happy with the team chosen; Hobbs accepted some responsibility for the decisions taken.
 Australia posted a large total and England, despite an opening partnership of 59 by Hobbs and Sutcliffe, followed on.
 This time the pair began with 156, Hobbs personally scored 88 and the game was saved.

 During the fourth Test, Hobbs assumed the captaincy when Carr withdrew from the match owing to illness after the first day.
-The selectors initially asked Herbert Strudwick to take over on the grounds of seniority but he declined so they turned to Hobbs.
+The selectors initially asked Bert Strudwick to take over on the grounds of seniority but he declined so they turned to Hobbs.
 Although Hobbs expected Greville Stevens, the only amateur remaining in the team, to take over, he became the first professional to captain England at home.
 The selectors and players on both teams believed Hobbs performed well tactically as captain, although Carr did not approve.
 Hobbs scored 74 in England's innings, but heavy rain on the first day had ensured a fourth successive draw in the series.